HRAMF/chronicles_of_lance_and_loom/chronicle.md

 It was in the cusp of winter, 1344 DR, in the wind-swept Barony of Polten, that he entered the world.
 Not amid banners or horns, but between furrowed fields and the incense of morning bread.
 His first cry rang out not in a castle—but in a stone-barn turned sanctuary, as a soft dawn broke across the Lake of Mogador.
 His mother wept in silence.
 His father, Wycbuhr, named him after no ancestor—but after a vision.

 From the first, he bore signs not easily ignored.
 His eyes glowed with warm white light, like the first rays that crown the horizon.
-His skin, bronze with a metallic sheen, shimmered subtly when struck by the sun.
+His skin was fair and rosed, but under the sun it shimmered with a metallic bronze sheen, as if kissed by the forge of the heavens.
 And his hair, full and dark as the void before morning, framed a face that seemed wrought not from clay, but promise.

 They did not know what he would become.
 But the heavens already did.

 ---